aidanscannell/reproducible-research-project-template/README.md

 2. (optional) run all experiments
 3. make figures for paper (as `.tex` files straight from python)
-4. make tables for paper (as `.tex` files straight from python) However, running the experiments (step 2) can take a long time so can be run separately with `make run`.
+4. make tables for paper (as `.tex` files straight from python)

+As running the experiments (step 2) can take a long time, it is often better to setup the experiments to run separately with `make run`.
 Once the figures and tables have been generated, the paper can be built using the `Makefile` in the [paper/](./paper/) directory.